rnorm(10) # draw 10 random values from a Standard Normal distribution [1] -2.9017454 1.6591803 -0.3806936 0.2842570 -2.1319494 -1.1003835

 graphics (base R) |

-Basic statistical calculations and functions | boxplot , hist , barplot |
+Basic statistical calculations and functions | plot, boxplot, hist, barplot |

 effectsize |

-Compute different effect sizes | cohens_d , hedges_g , cohens_f , d_to_r |
+Compute different effect sizes | cohens_d, hedges_g, cohens_f, d_to_r |

 lme4 |

-Fitting (generalized) (non-)linear mixed-effects models | lmer , glmer , ranef |
+Fitting (generalized) (non-)linear mixed-effects models | lmer, glmer, ranef |

 performance |

-Useful tools for models | check_collinearity , r2_nagelkerke , icc |
+Useful tools for models | check_collinearity, r2_nagelkerke, icc |

 effects |